 Traditionally, many retirees have chosen bonds for producing some – or even all – of their retirement income.
 But just because something has “always been done” a certain way, it doesn’t mean that a better solution may be out there.

 Today, there is – with annuities.
-In fact, when properly purchased, an annuity can provide you with a guaranteed stream of income in retirement, regardless of how long you may need it.
+In fact, when properly purchased, an annuity can provide you with a guaranteed stream of income in retirement and can add portfolio stability, regardless of how long you may need it.
 And with many annuities, the amount of that income is fixed, no matter what occurs in the stock market.
 The same cannot be said about relying on bonds, and certainly not about portfolio “drawdown” strategies.

 Wade Pfau – a known expert in the retirement income space – refers to annuities as “actuarial bonds,” because annuities have the potential to improve retirement outcomes over what is possible, even with bond funds.